The Dialogues of Plato — Translation by David Horan

 “Right indeed.”

-“But of course it is obvious to everyone that the part by which we learn is always intent upon knowing the truth as it is, and of the three parts, this one is least interested in money and reputation.”
+ing the truth as it is, and, of the three parts, this one is least interested in money and reputation.”

 “The least by far.”